- What We Collect Automatically

 - We periodically test our security procedures to ensure personnel and technical compliance

 - We employ external access safeguards to identify and prevent unauthorized tries of outsiders to hack into, or cause harm to, the information in our systems

 Tampering with FAA's website is against the law.
 Depending on the offense, it is punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

-The Privacy Act of 1974 protects the personal information the federal government keeps on you in systems of records (SOR).
-Information an agency controls recovered by name or other personal identifier.
+The Privacy Act of 1974 protects the personal information the federal government keeps on you in systems of records (SOR) (information the DOT controls recovered by name or other personal identifier).
 The Privacy Act regulates how the government can disclose, share, provide access to, and keep the personal information that it collects.
 The Privacy Act does not cover all information collected online.

 The Act's major terms require agencies to:

 - Publish a Privacy Act Notice in the Federal Register explaining the existence, character, and uses of a new or revised SOR.

 - Keep information about you accurate, relevant, timely, and complete to assure fairness in dealing with you.

 - Allow you to, on request, access and review your information held in an SOR and request amendment of the information if you disagree with it.

 When FAA collects information from you online that is subject to the Privacy Act (information kept in an SOR), we will provide a Privacy Act Statement specific to that collected information.
 This Privacy Act Statement tells you: